-I am a French/Dutch coastal engineer living in Grenoble (France) and employed by a large French Consulting firm named SOGREAH (now ARTELIA).
+I am a French/Dutch coastal engineer living in Grenoble (France) and I was employed by a large French Consulting firm named SOGREAH (now ARTELIA) until 2015.

 I graduated from Delft University of Technology in 1976 and my field of knowledge is civil engineering of coastal structures and areas.
 In this job we use a lot of hydraulic scale models and mathematical models.

 As part of my engineering activities, I worked on many projects related to coastal erosion, industrial ports and marinas in the Mediterranean area (e.g. Lebanon, Gaza, Egypt, Libya, Tunisia and France).
 I also have been sailing and diving in a few place of the Mediterranean area.

 I managed the Port Revel shiphandling training centre using manned models for 14 years and I retired at the end of 2015, keeping some limited activity as a consultant.

 You can read more about my activities in Maritime Hydraulics here.

 My main achievements are the reconstruction of Sogreah’s Hydraulics Lab (1987), the initial project for offshore extension of Beirut Central District (1991), the extension of Port Revel (2009) and the present Catalogue of ancient ports.

 Under the name Antoine de Graauw, I was first involved in ancient ports in 1998 by Franck Goddio for interpretation of his underwater discoveries in Alexandria.

 I travelled to Leptis Magna in 2000 where I met André Laronde who showed me around on the North coast of the ancient city.